 Why do we suffer so much more than generations of people before us?

-It isn’t in your imagination that more people than ever have allergies and related asthma and there is a reason – Botanical Sexism.
+It isn’t in your imagination that more people than ever have allergies and related asthma.
+There is a reason – Botanical Sexism.

 Botanical Sexism: How to Put A Stop To Our Current Allergy Crisis

 My first hand experiences made me suspicious of the prevailing medical view and I wondered if there were some plants that allergy sufferers could – and should– avoid.
-For years I studied the connection between landscape plants and allergies and I eventually became particularly interested in the dioecious (separate-sexed) plants, because the male versions of this class of plants were often highly associated with allergy.
+For years I studied the connection between landscape plants and allergies.
+I eventually became particularly interested in the dioecious (separate -sexed) plants.
+Primarily because the male versions of the is class of plants were often highly associated with allergy.

 In nature, there is generally a balance of male and female plants in any species.
-But, since the 1940s breeders, arborists and consumers have favored male trees, having been sold on the idea of trees and plants that are less ‘messy.’
+But, since the 1940s breeders, arborists and consumers have favored male trees having been sold on the idea of trees and plants that are less ‘messy.’
 Fruits, seeds and pods are shed from many female trees, so a campaign to plant predominantly male trees has been carried out for over a half century.
-Even the USDA in a 1949 yearbook of guidelines advocated avoiding female trees: “When used for street plantings, only male trees should be selected, to avoid the nuisance from the seed.”
-The result is that pollen counts in urban and suburban areas are dramatically higher than they once were.

 If a tree or a bush is female, that means it doesn’t have any male parts; it doesn’t have any stamens; and it doesn’t make any pollen – that is the job of the male counterpart.
 Additionally, female plants trap pollen from male plants making them not only hypo-allergenic for people with pollen allergies, but they actually reduce pollen counts.
 Too many male trees and not enough female trees, particularly in cities and suburbs, has lead to a huge rise in pollen counts in populated areas.